jhdsc/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-12-1.png)

-The above plots show some small differences in activity patterns between weekdays and weekends.
+The above plots show some difference in activity patterns between weekdays and weekends.
+The weekday plot shows a siginificant activity spike in the morning, followed by much lower levels throughout the remaining waking hours, whereas the activity level during the waking hours on the weekend is more uniform.